Q-tips look so innocuous…

 A white cardboard lollipop-like stick with cotton on each end.
 How can they possibly be dangerous for your hearing?

-At the CNC Hearing and Balance Center, of the Culicchia Neurological Center, you will receive complete hearing care from highly trained physicians and audiologists.
-The Center is under the leadership of Dr. Moises Arriaga, a world renowned Neurotologist.
-Dr. Arriaga and the expertly skilled staff are qualified to diagnose, treat, and manage your hearing loss.
+At the CNC Hearing and Balance Center you will receive complete hearing care from highly trained physicians, nurse practitioners and audiologists.
 Call us today for more information or to make an appointment in Marrero, Uptown or Mandeville at (504) 934-8320.

-There is no other coordinated multidisciplinary team in the New Orleans area as deeply qualified to address hearing and balance issues as CNC Hearing and Balance Center.
+There is no other coordinated multidisciplinary team in the New Orleans and Northshore area as deeply qualified to address hearing and balance issues as CNC Hearing and Balance Center.